-Take special care that lights, brakes, steering, exhaust system, seat belts, demisters, wipers and washers are all working.
+Take special care that lights, brakes, steering, exhaust system, seat belts, demisters, wipers, washers and any audible warning systems are all working.
 Also

-- lights, indicators, reflectors, and number plates MUST be kept clean and clear - windscreens and windows MUST be kept clean and free from obstructions to vision - lights MUST be properly adjusted to prevent dazzling other road users.
-Extra attention needs to be paid to this if the vehicle is heavily loaded - exhaust emissions MUST NOT exceed prescribed levels - ensure your seat, seat belt, head restraint and mirrors are adjusted correctly before you drive - ensure that items of luggage are securely stowed.
+- lights, indicators, reflectors, and number plates MUST be kept clean and clear - windscreens and windows MUST be kept clean and free from obstructions to vision - lights MUST be properly adjusted to prevent dazzling other road users. - Extra attention needs to be paid to this if the vehicle is heavily loaded - exhaust emissions MUST NOT exceed prescribed levels - ensure your seat, seat belt, head restraint and mirrors are adjusted correctly before you drive - ensure that items of luggage are securely stowed.